-- 3.2.6.1 Discussion-No precise size and weight ranges are specified for this term.
-The test apparatus specifies the confined areas in which to perform the tasks.
-Such constraints limit the overall sizes of robots to those considered applicable to emergency response operations. - 3.2.7 operator; n-person who controls the robot to perform the tasks as specified in the test method; she/he shall ensure the readiness of all the applicable subsystems of the robot; she/he through a designated second shall be responsible for the use of a safety belay; and she/he shall also determine whether to abstain the test. - 3.2.8 operator station, n-apparatus for hosting the operator and her/his operator control unit (OCU, see ALFUS Framework Volume I: Terminology) to teleoperate (see Terminology E2521) the robot.
-The operator station shall be positioned in such a manner so as to insulate the operator from the sights and sounds generated at the test apparatuses. - 3.2.9 repetition, n-robot's completion of the task as specified in the test method and readiness for repeating the same task when required. - 3.2.9.1 Discussion-In a traversing task, the entire mobility mechanism shall be behind the START point before the traverse and shall pass the END point to complete a repetition.
-A test method can also specify returning to the START point to complete the task.
-Multiple repetitions, performed in the same test condition, may be used to establish the robot performance of a particular test method to a certain degree of statistical significance as specified by the testing sponsor. - 3.2.10 test event or event, n-a set of testing activities that are planned and organized by the test sponsor and to be held at the designated test site(s). - 3.2.11 test form, n-form corresponding to a test method that contains fields for recording the testing results and the associated information. - 3.2.12 test sponsor, n-an organization or individual that commissions a particular test event and receives the corresponding test results. - 3.2.13 test suite, n-designed collection of test methods that are used, collectively, to evaluate the performance of a robot's particular subsystem or functionality, includingmobility, manipulation, sensors, energy/power, communications, human-robot interaction (HRI), logistics, safety, and aerial or aquatic maneuvering. - 3.2.14 testing task, or task, n-a set of activities well defined in a test method for testing robots and the operators to perform in order for the robots' performance to be evaluated.
+- 3.2.4.1 Discussion-Fault conditions include robotic system malfunction, such as detracking, and task execution problems, such as excessive deviation from a specified path or failure to recognize a target. - 3.2.5 human-scale, adj-used to indicate that the objects, terrains, or tasks specified in this test method are in a scale consistent with the environments and structures typically negotiated by humans, although possibly compromised or collapsed enough to limit human access.
+Also, that the response robots considered in this context are in a volumetric and weight scale appropriate for operation within these environments. - 3.2.5.1 Discussion-No precise size and weight ranges are specified for this term.
+The test apparatus constrains the environment in which the tasks are performed.
+Such constraints, in turn, limit the types of robots to be considered applicable to emergency response operations. - 3.2.6 operator, n-person who controls the robot to perform the tasks as specified in the test method; she/he shall ensure the readiness of all the applicable subsystems of the robot; she/he through a designated second shall be responsible for the use of a safety belay; and she/he shall also determine whether to abstain the test. - 3.2.7 operator station, n-apparatus for hosting the operator and her/his operator control unit (OCU, see NIST Special Publication 1011-I-2.0) to teleoperate (see Terminology E2521) the robot; the operator station shall be positioned in such a manner so as to insulate the operator from the sights and sounds generated at the test apparatuses. - 3.2.8 repetition, n-robot's completion of the task as specified in the test method and readiness for repeating the same task when required. - 3.2.8.1 Discussion-In a traversing task, the entire mobility mechanism shall be behind the START point before the traverse and shall pass the END point to complete a repetition.
+A test method can specify returning to the START point to complete the task.
+Multiple repetitions, performed in the same test condition, may be used to establish the robot performance of a particular test method to a certain degree of statistical significance as specified by the testing sponsor. - 3.2.9 test event or event, n-a set of testing activities that are planned and organized by the test sponsor and to be held at the one or multiple designated test site(s). - 3.2.10 test form, n-form corresponding to a test method that contains fields for recording the testing results and the associated information. - 3.2.11 test sponsor, n-organization or individual that commissions a particular test event and receives the corresponding test results. - 3.2.12 test suite, n-designed collection of test methods that are used, collectively, to evaluate the performance of a robot's particular subsystem or functionality, including mobility, manipulation, sensors, energy/power, communications, human-robot interaction (HRI), logistics, safety, and aerial or aquatic maneuvering.

+3.2.13 testing task, or task, n-a set of activities well defined in a test method for testing robots and the operators to performs in order for the robots' performance to be evaluated.
 A test method may specify multiple tasks.
 A task corresponds to the associated metric or metrics.